miraliahmadli/CS470-Introduction-to-AI/README.md

-# Implementation of VGGNet architecture and Neural Style Transfer in PyTorxh
+# Implementation of VGGNet architecture and Neural Style Transfer in PyTorch